Home / Insights / Events & Webinars / Energy Unplugged

 What’s really driving your energy costs – and why non-commodity charges matter more than ever

-In this session, we will help you understand what’s really driving your costs.
-We’ll break down the key policy changes and reforms shaping the market, what makes up non-commodity charges, and why they are becoming a bigger and less predictable part of your bill.
+This session explored what’s really driving energy costs.
+It broke down the key policy changes and reforms shaping the market, what makes up non-commodity charges, and why they are becoming a bigger and less predictable part of your bill.

 As the energy landscape evolves, so does the challenge of staying in control of your spend.
-We’ll share practical insight into how you can better understand these changes and work more effectively with your supplier or consultant to plan ahead.
+We shared practical insight into how you can better understand these changes and work more effectively with your supplier or consultant to plan ahead.

 10:55amFinding the right frequency: Making energy & sustainability decisions pay